HaxeFlixel/flixel-docs/documentation/02_handbook/19-actions-html.md

 for you at index 0, name it "default", and immediately activate it for all devices.

+NOTE:
+By default, when you change `FlxState`s, the default action set, including all referenced actions and inputs, will be cleared out and destroyed.
+You can change this behavior by modifying the `FlxActionManager.resetOnStateSwitch` policy.

-If you're not juggling multiple action sets, you will probably never need to worry about this, but we feel it's important to explain what's going on under the hood in case you encounter unexpected behavior.
+If you're not juggling multiple action sets, you will probably never need to worry about any of this -- just add new actions at the start of every state.
+We like to explain what's going on under the hood just in case you encounter unexpected behavior.

 ### Working with action sets